fapfaff/appwashpy/README.md

 $ pip install appwashpy
 ```

+Check the Juypter-Notebook for more code examples!

+### Get Started
 Import and initialize the AppWash-Client with your Email and Password:
 Optionally pass the ID of your default location.
 See below how to obtain it.
 ```Python